 3. Crack Stage: Around 300°F (149°C), the toffee will crack and break when dropped into cold water, indicating that it is fully cooked.

-See also How to cook mettwurst
+See also How long to cook hamburgers on blackstone

 It is important to note that these visual cues are helpful, but using a candy thermometer is the most accurate way to determine the toffee’s temperature.
 This ensures consistent results each time you make toffee.